GrassHopper1977/Morello_CHERI_Setup/Installing.md

-# Installing CheriBSD
+# Installing Morello CheriBSD
-First we need to update the firmware on the Morello board.
+First we need to update the firmware on the Morello board and then we will install CheriBSD.

-## Upgrade the Morello Firmware
+# Upgrade the Morello Firmware
 We follow the basic instructions from here [here](https://ctsrd-cheri.github.io/cheribsd-getting-started/morello-firmware/index.html) but with my own notes.
-The instruction on upgrading teh firmware are a little unclear so I've clarified a few points here.
+The instruction on upgrading the firmware are a little unclear so I've clarified a few points here.
 1. Use the MCC (port 0 - the first serial port) to double check that the clock is correct (mine had drifted badly).

 ```